 Moreover, after the approval of the ECB's Annual Accounts, the Governing Council distributes the remainder of the ECB's annual profit of the reporting year to euro area NCBs in proportion to their shares in the ECB's capital (see Note 13.1).

-Income from participating interest in the ECB is reported under the profit and loss statement item "Income from participating interest".
+Income from equity securities and participating interest is reported under the profit and loss statement item "Income from equity securities and participating interest".

 2.27 Net result of pooling of monetary income